Amazonian Macaw & Parrot Wildlife Tour Peru

 This 7-day amazonian macaw tour takes you to the heart of the southeast Peruvian Amazon rainforest within the only lodge inside the National Reserve of Tambopata, the Tambopata Research Center.

-The rainforest of Tambopata has gained a reputation of being a hotspot for the parrot and macaw lovers due to the healthy population of the species and the ongoing research project at the Tambopata Research Center, the most remote lodges in South America, that has been working with macaws for more than 20 years.
-A huge clay lick lays less than a kilometre from TRC.
+The rainforest of Tambopata has gained a reputation of being a hotspot for the parrot and macaw lovers due to the healthy population of the species and the ongoing research project at the Tambopata Research Center, the most remote lodges in South America, that has been working with macaws for over 30 years.
+A huge clay lick lays less than a kilometer from Tambopata Research Center.
 Up to 17 species of parrots have been observed at this clay lick among Blue-and-yellow Macaw, and Green-winged Macaw, Scarlet Macaw, Cobalt-winged Parakeets and the rare Dusky-billed and Amazonian Parrotlets, Severe and Red-bellied Macaws and Mealy Amazons Parrots

 Even though you can visit 2 of the most well-known macaw clay licks of the region: Chuncho and Colorado One of them lays less than a kilometer from the ecolodge.
 The expedition immerses you where all the Rainforest Expeditions dream began, with the scarlet macaws, who during this time of year are in their breeding season using the natural and artificial nests around the ecolodge becoming the macaws' paradise perfect to tour for Amazonian Macaw and Parrot wildlife.

 - Opportunity to look for up to 17 species of amazonian macaw parrots in the clay lick

 - A chance to visit 2 clay lick: Colorado and Chuncho

-- Immersing in pristine Amazon rainforest in the of the Tambopata National Reserve
+- Immersing in pristine Amazon rainforest in the Tambopata National Reserve

 - Waking up with natural calls by scarlet macaws or maybe howler monkeys